-Rest assured, we will have a Case List Construction Workshop during our April 2018 review course.
-Trust me - it’s overwhelming to attend one sooner.
-It’s like trying to teach advanced shoulder dystocia maneuvers before you’ve even delivered a baby.
-For those who are OCD, order your copy of Pass Your Oral Ob/Gyn Board Exam by Dr. Das for a complete step-by-step guide.
+Rest assured, we will have a Case List Construction Workshop as a part of our April 2019 review course.
+However for you go getters, you can access the workshop online and do it right the first time.
+Finally, for those who are OCD, order your copy of Pass Your Oral Ob/Gyn Board Exam by Dr. Das for a complete step-by-step guide.
 Start today to create a good habit of collecting and entering cases.

 The exam is a year away.
 If this is your first time to take the exam and you have historically performed average or better on your CREOG in-service-training exam, you can enjoy the summer.
 For most of you, it’s a hectic time anyway, with everyone moving up in rank.

 Applications for the ABOG exam are available online September 1st.
 Don’t shoot the messenger, but in case you need to budget, the $1500 application and examination fee will be due by mid-November.

 Applications for the AOBOG exam are not available until September 1st, 2018.
 Better yet, the $1175 application and examination fee is not due until March 4th, just before your exam.